mail-my-ballot/mail-my-ballot/README.md

 ### Configuration
 Running the app requires some configuration setting.
 All of those are exported in `env/env.js`.
 It has two dependencies that are not checked into source control, one for application secrets (`secrets.nogit.json`) and one to override dev dependencies (`env.dev.nogit.js`).

-- The dev overrides can be blank to get started.
+- The dev overrides can be blank to get the front-end working.
+To run the backend services, you will want to override the existing configuration.
 - The secrets can be made empty strings (they must be defined for the server to work).
 You can set them as you need to

 ## Configuration Details